Janet Reger

-Janet Reger (née Chabinsky (Phillips); 30 September 1935 – 14 March 2005) was British lingerie designer and business woman, best known for her eponymous lingerie brand which became famous in the 1960s and 1970s.
+Janet Reger (née Chabinsky (Phillips); 30 September 1935 – 14 March 2005) was a British lingerie designer and business woman, best known for her eponymous lingerie brand which became famous in the 1960s and 1970s.

 Early life and education

 Born Janet Chabinsky into a Jewish family in the East End of London in 1935, she was the granddaughter of Jewish-Russian immigrants who came to England to seek a better life and escape persecution.
 Reger's family had a background in the clothing industry, her grandfather ran a textile business and her parents manufactured bras during the Second World War.
 Chabinsky was hard to pronounce, so people would call Reger's grandfather, Philip, his first name.
 Eventually, the family adopted Phillips as a surname. by When The Blitz started during World War Two, the family fled to Reading where they were much safer, and where Reger was further raised.

 An excerpt from Janet's autobiography (Janet Reger: Her Story) reads, "At the beginning we lived in Jubilee Street, in the East End of London.
 I was nearly four when World War II's blitz began, and my little sister, Barbara, had just been born.
 All that first week of bombing we slept in the air-raid shelter in the garden.
 One afternoon as I played hopscotch in the street, the sirens sounded and my father snatched me from my game and ran with me in his arms to the shelter.
 We scrambled down the steps as the first bomb fell, a screaming sound that made me put my fingers in my ears.
 And then, the explosion, worse than anything we had heard before.
 My father had closed the curtain across the entrance, so we lay in the dark, listening to the planes, the bombs, the guns.
 It was hours before the all clear and we emerged to see gaping holes in our house, the entire street a sign of devastation."

 Reger was at Battle Council Primary School.
 She later studied "Contour Fashion", underwear and swimwear design at Leicester College of Art and Design in the 1950s.